ToastyStoemp/KanjiVGParser/README.md

 That will save the database to kanji.xml

 - Unity writer
-Import the scripts manually, or use the included unityPackage Included is and example 'game' file, that gives an example of how you can use the writer system.
+Import the scripts manually, or use the included unityPackage ( OUTDATED PACKAGE ) Included is and example 'game' file, that gives an example of how you can use the writer system.
 Preferably place the script on a camera object.
+The script needs C#6 by default unity runs on C#4, to fix this follow this guide: https://bitbucket.org/alexzzzz/unity-c-5.0-and-6.0-integration/src

 Not all parameters are easily changable, -> Future updates